everestthemes/ultra-lite-blog/readme.txt

 == Description ==

-Description: Ultra Lite Blog is 100% responsive & modern, beautiful and clean WordPress child blog theme designed and developed specially for personal blogging.
-Ultra Lite Blog is developed following WordPress standards.
-It is cross browser compatable & looks beautiful in any media device.
-If you are looking for demo content & support kindly do log-on to https://everestthemes.com/
+Description: Ultra Lite Blog is a child theme of Viable Blog Free WordPress Theme.
+This theme features a clean, elegant and modern layout along with a fully responsive design for creating personal blog.
+You can share your ideas on various topics such as lifestyle, fashion, food, travel, and many more by creating a blog with this theme.
+It is a Speed & SEO optimized theme which helps your website perform well in search engine ranking.
+Furthermore, it is cross browser compatible and looks beautiful on any device and screen sizes.

 == License ==